veryjos/blog-content/Post/building_a_mini_capacitive_touchpad/content.md

 If you were an early adopter of the iPhone, you might have noticed a huge leap in responsiveness with its touchscreen.
 The iPhone was one of the first popular devices with a **capacitive touchscreen**.

 Despite its advantages, **capacitive sensing** is actually pretty simple, and the simplest variant can be implemented with the **[RC circuit](https://en.wikipedia.org/wiki/RC_circuit)** that you might have learned about in physics class.
 As your finger approaches a conductive surface, a **capacitor will be formed between them**.

-> image of capacitor between finger and electrode

 If you measure the **time** it takes to charge and discharge this capacitor, you can infer the distance to the finger.

 This allows you to measure **proximity**, but not **direction**.
 By using multiple electrodes at known locations, the proximity values can be used to infer an absolute location.

-> image of array of electrodes

 ## Design